RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 ![alt text](/doc/mavic_mini_rc/mavic_mini_rc_6.jpg  "Mavic mini rc 6")

+I also used Joystick from Siemens SX65 mobile phone.
+It has 4 direction buttons and one center button.

+[img]

 Charging indicator LED and power switch are placed on the back cover of the RC controller (fixed with epoxy glue):

 ![alt text](/doc/mavic_mini_rc/mavic_mini_rc_7.jpg  "Mavic mini rc 7")

+I used tiny  speaker from some mobile phone.
+It can be mouted against holes of the bottom cover, producing good sound:

+[img]

 ![alt text](/doc/mavic_mini_rc/diy_mavic_mini_rc_mod.jpg  "Mavic mini rc 8")